 PLEASE NOTE: This page provides up to date information about active outbreaks within the Thunder Bay and District.

 An outbreak is declared in a facility when there is a higher than normal rate of respiratory or gastrointestinal symptoms among the residents.
-The public are notified through the media, TBDHU social media channels (e.g. Facebook) and this page to make sure the many groups that visit these facilities are aware before they go.
+The public are notified through this page to make sure the many individuals who visit these facilities are aware before they go.

 To reduce the spread of illness, it is important to follow the signage posted by the facility as well as all recommendations from staff about personal protective equipment (e.g. masks).